groundhoggwp/groundhogg/README.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb9d9-417e-4ba2-a0bf-8b7529b7122b )

 == Changelog ==

+= 4.2.9 (2025-11-21) =
+* ADDED WP Fusion event tracking filter so you don't **have** to use the custom activity filter.
+* ADDED "Day of Week" and "Day of Month" filters for conditional logic.
+* IMPROVED Recaptcha and Turnstile scripts are now only enqueued if the fields are actually being used.
+* FIXED Some of the meta-comparisons for the custom activity filter and submission filters not returning correct results.

 = 4.2.8 (2025-11-14) =
 * IMPROVED Gutenberg form embed block has been updated to be compatible with latest Gutenberg standards.